CalamityAdam/iot/ruby/projects/anagrams/README.md

 What is the time complexity of this solution?
 What happens if you increase the size of the strings?

 ## Phase II:
-Write a method `#second_anagram?` that iterates over both strings.
-As you find letters that appear in both words, delete them one at a time.
-They are anagrams if both the strings are empty at the end.
+Write a method `#second_anagram?` that iterates over the first string.
+For each letter in the first string, find the index of that letter in the second string (hint: use `Array#find_index`).
+If no index is found, return false, otherwise delete the letter from the second string at that index.
+The two strings are anagrams if the second string is empty at the end of the iteration.

 Try varying the length of the input strings.
 What are the differences between `#first_anagram?` and `#second_anagram?`?